QwenLM/Qwen-Agent/README.md

 Currently, we support two models: Qwen-14B-Chat (recommended) and Qwen-7B-Chat.
 For the Qwen-7B-Chat model, please use the version pulled from the official HuggingFace respository after September 25, 2023, as both the code and model weights have changed.

 # Use Case Demonstration

+If you prefer watching videos instead of screenshots, you can refer to the [video demonstration](#video-demonstration).

 ## Workstation - Editor Mode